 That is just a small taste of the riches available to your sons in Ralph Moody’s books.

 9. Captains Courageous by Rudyard Kipling (Kipling is a among the best authors for boys.
-Try Jungle Book, Just so Stories and Stalky and CO.)
+Try Jungle Book

 15. Pride and Prejudice by Jane Austen (Don’t underestimate the power of this book for boys.
 They naturally like Mr Darcy.)